Johannes Zukertort: Learning chess

 Zukertort learned to play chess in Breslau when he was about age 19.
 Entering a tournament in that city, and receiving the odds of the queen, he lost every game, whereupon he took up the study of Bilguer's Handbuch, with the result that in 1862 he won games from the leading German chess player Adolf Anderssen at the odds of a knight.
-Zukertort studied with Anderssen and within a very few years he became one of the strongest players in Germany.
+Zukertort studied with Anderssen, and within only a few years he became one of the strongest players in Germany.

 Among many other notable matches that Zukertort played with Anderssen, he defeated him in 1866, lost in 1868 by a score of eight wins, three losses, one draw, and finally defeated him convincingly (5–2; no draws) in a match in 1871.
 In 1867 he moved to Berlin and in 1872 to London.
 In that year, he played Wilhelm Steinitz in London, losing 9–3 (7 losses, 1 win, 4 draws).